psychopy/workshops/source/translators/workOnTranslations.rst

   - Do this **every time** you start work on a translation
   - Another translator may have changed the translation (the ``.po`` file) since the last time you worked on it
-- See end of the last slide deck for instructions
+- Go back to the end of :ref:`setting up version control` for instructions

 Step 4: Translating in *Poedit*